 How to Become a Radiographer or Radiography Technician

-Job opportunities in healthcare continue to grow and the field of Radiography is no exception.
-While hospitals remain the largest employers of Radiography Technicians, clinics, dentist's offices and diagnostic imaging centers are also in need of qualified Radiographers.
-The U.S. Bureau of Labor Statistics reported the median annual income for Radiography Technicians at $40,700 in 2012.
+Job opportunities in healthcare continue to grow, and the field of radiography is no exception.
+Radiologist technologists and technicians were to have a 28% increase in jobs from 2010 to 2020, based on data from the U.S. Bureau of Labor Statistics (BLS).
+While hospitals remain the largest employers of radiography technicians, clinics, dentist's offices and diagnostic imaging centers are also in need of qualified radiographers.
+The BLS reported the median annual income for radiologic technologists at $54,620 in 2012.

 Related to Radiographer: Job Duties & Requirements

 - Recently Updated

 Students who are interested in becoming certified in dental radiography will have to complete a certificate or associate's...